DETAILED ACTION

 The combination of prior art cited above in all rejections under 35 U.S.C.103 satisfies the factual inquiries as set forth in Graham v.
 John Deere Co., 383 U.S. 1,148 USPQ 459 (1966).
 Once this has been accomplished the holdings in KSR can be applied (KSR International Co. v.
 Teleflex Inc. (KSR), 550 U.S. 389, 82 USPQ2d 1385 (2007): "Exemplary rationales that may support a conclusion of obviousness include: (A) Combining prior art elements according to known methods to yield predictable results; (B) Simple substitution of one known element for another to obtain predictable results; (C) Use of known technique to improve similar devices (methods, or products) in the same way; (D) Applying a known technique to a known device (method, or product) ready for improvement to yield predictable results; (E) "Obvious to try" - choosing from a finite number of identified, predictable solutions, with a reasonable expectation of success; (F) Known work in one field of endeavor may prompt variations of it for use in either the same field or a different one based on design incentives or other market forces if the variations are predictable to one of ordinary skill in the art; (G) Some teaching, suggestion, or motivation in the prior art that would have led one of ordinary skill to modify the prior art reference or to combine prior art reference teachings to arrive at the claimed invention."

 In the present situation, rationale G is applicable.
-Before the effective filing date of the claimed invention, it would have been prima facie obvious to an artisan of ordinary skill to combine the teachings of Dezawa et al., wherein Dezawa teaches administering a therapeutically effective dose of CD105+ mesenchymal tissue derived cells for the purposes of treating a cerebral infarction, with the teachings of Honmou et al., wherein Honmou teaches administration of 1×104 cells CD105+ mesenchymal cells to a subject having a cerebral infarction was therapeutically effective in treating the cerebral infarction.
+At the time of invention, it would have been prima facie obvious to an artisan of ordinary skill to combine the teachings of Dezawa et al., wherein Dezawa teaches administering a therapeutically effective dose of CD105+ mesenchymal tissue derived cells for the purposes of treating a cerebral infarction, with the teachings of Honmou et al., wherein Honmou teaches administration of 1×104 cells CD105+ mesenchymal cells to a subject having a cerebral infarction was therapeutically effective in treating the cerebral infarction.
+That is, a person of skill in the art would have found it prima facie obvious to administer at least 1×104 cells of Dezawa to a patient having cerebral infarction because Honmou teaches this dosage is therapeutically effective.
+Moreover, the ordinary artisan would have administered the Muse cells 3 hours after the onset of cerebral infarction because Honmou teaches infarct size gradually increased when the therapeutic cells after 3 hours.

-Applicant’s Arguments/Response to Arguments
+Applicant’s Arguments/ Response to Arguments

 PNG